flame-engine/flame/tutorials/2_sprite_animations_gestures/code/README.md

-# basic_square
+# basic_sprites_animations

-Code for the Basic Square tutorial
+Code for the Basic Sprites, Animations and Gestures